 These funds will allow us to expand and enhance the park’s playground using universal design principles, in particular adding play equipment designed for kids of all abilities and for those 5 years old and under.
 We also be able to maintain the existing tree canopy.

 Community engagement, design, and planning are continuing; construction is anticipated to begin in winter of 2019 and to be completed by spring of 2020.
 Nearly 3,000 homes are within Creston Park’s service area.

 We are planning a community open house event on Thursday, November 8, 2018 to share the updated playground design, incorporating these additional funds, and to gather community feedback.

 Update on Swings at Creston Park, August 2018:

 Portland Parks & Recreation had to remove the swings located near the western park entrance (separate from the main play area), as we identified safety compliance issues with them.
 Specifically, our certified playground maintenance technician noted that the swing support needed significant repairs.
 Further, the swings in this location did not provide an adequate safe use zone required for fall protection, per requirements.
 Large tree roots are present within the “fall zone," so the swings did not meet federal safety standards.
 We know that the park’s play equipment is an important neighborhood asset, but safety is the top priority of Portland Parks & Recreation.

 Thanks to funding from the Parks Replacement Bond and a contribution from System Development Charges, outdated play structures will be replaced with safe and updated play equipment and rubberized safety surfacing at Creston Park's playground.

-An ADA-accessible pathway will be installed from the SE Francis Street entrance to the playground and swings, and an ADA-accessible parking space will be added.
+An ADA-accessible pathway will be installed from SE 43rd Avenue parking lot to the playground.
 Other ADA improvements include a new drinking fountain and benches.

 Project Updates - To receive project updates, sign up here.